Free postal service - Articles for the Blind scheme

 Delivery and collection of items

-If you are unable to get to a postbox or Post Office to post your Articles for the Blind items, you can arrange a free collection from home by calling Royal Mail Customer Services on 0845 607 6140.
+If you are unable to get to a post-box or Post Office to post your Articles for the Blind items, you can arrange a free collection from home by calling Royal Mail Customer Services on 0345 607 6140.

 Royal Mail will levy surcharges if someone uses the scheme when they are not allowed to, or if someone sends an item that is not covered by the scheme.

-Usually Royal Mail will try to avoid levying a surcharge against the recipient, however, in some cases this will be unavoidable, particularly where return addresses are not provided on the label.
-If return addresses are provided, then Royal Mail will return items to the sender (without surcharge but requesting that full postage be paid before re-posting).
+Royal Mail will try to avoid levying a surcharge against the recipient, however, in some cases this will be unavoidable, particularly where return addresses are not provided on the label.
+If return addresses are provided, then Royal Mail will return items to the sender, without surcharge but requesting that full postage be paid before re-posting.